Irish Canadians: 20th century

 Ciani (2008) concludes that support of World War I fostered an identity among Irish Catholics as loyal citizens and helped integrate them into the social fabric of the nation.
 Rev. Michael Fallon, the Catholic bishop of London, sided with the Protestants against the French Catholics.
 His primary motive was to advance the cause of Irish Catholics in Canada and abroad; he had significant support from the Vatican.
 He opposed the French Canadian Catholics, especially by opposing bilingual education.
 French Canadians did not participate in Fallon's efforts to support the war effort and became more marginalized in Ontario politics and society.

+During the Troubles (1969–1998) in Northern Ireland, although not as responsive as Irish Americans, Irish Canadians nevertheless responded to the conflict.
+In August 1969, some 150 Irish Canadians in Toronto announced that they intended to send money, which could be used to buy guns if necessary, to the Catholic women and children of the Bogside in Derry.
+After the outbreak of the conflict, the Irish Republican Clubs were established in America and Canada to support the Provisional Irish Republican Army (PIRA) cause.
+Much of the IRA support in Canada was based in Montreal, Toronto, and southern Ontario.
+Canadian IRA supporters raised money to secretly purchase weapons, most notably the detonators used in Canadian mining sites, for the IRA armed campaign.